Dates & Prices |

 Holiday Highlights

-- Unique butterfly tour and a quest for a mythical species in it’s very own Kingdom of Bhutan – the Bhutan Glory!
+- Unique butterfly & wildlife tour of east & central areas.
+A quest for a mythical species in it’s very own Kingdom of Bhutan – the Bhutan Glory!

 - Many other beautiful butterfly species to see, including the amazing Yellow Gorgon, Common Blue Apollo & maybe even Kaiser-i-Hind